-- 1. Public Works continues to attend trainings, workshops and conferences to broaden the knowledge base and plan for potential challenges of emerging issues.
+- 1. Public Works continues to attend trainings, workshops, and conferences to broaden the knowledge base and plan for potential challenges of emerging issues.
 Additional training was conducted to more effectively include the issues of people experiencing homelessness in emergency planning. - 2.
 Public Works continues to perform research and identify best practices. - 3.
 Public Works is coordinating with communities and response agencies to improve evacuation planning and communications in the Santa Monica Mountains. - 4.
-Public Works continues to implement new GIS applications and web maps to improve readiness, track status, and interactively assess hazard information. - 5.
+Public Works continues to implement new GIS applications and web maps to improve readiness, track status, and interactively assess hazard information.
+In October 2020, a new application was deployed for traffic sign posters to report locations and activities interactively, which increased reporting accuracy and efficiency and improved safety of field crews. - 5.
 Public Works is expanding the equating of major planned projects as incidents.
 This provides a benefit of defining an Incident Command Structure and creating Incident Action Plans and other contingency plans. - 6.
-Public Works activations for the COVID-19 pandemic and the George Floyd protests were not typical.
-Very valuable experiences were gained as a result.
-These will be incorporated into the Public Works Emergency Plan upon its next revision. - 7.
-In response to COVID-19, Public Works assisted partner agencies as Disaster Service Workers.
-Ten Public Works personnel were assigned to the CEO Homeless Initiative/Los Angeles Homeless Services Authority (LAHSA) for the Persons Experiencing Homelessness (PEH) Hotel Site Assessment Team.
-Six personnel were assigned as Site Managers for the Medical Shelter Sites for COVID-19 and ten personnel were assigned to assist Public Health as Contact Tracers.
+Public Works DOC activations for the COVID-19 pandemic, recent protest activities, and 2020 elections have reflected emerging issues beyond the traditional scope of Public Works' role.
+Lessons from these events and improved strategies will be incorporated in the Public Works Emergency Plan upon its next revision. - 7.
+Public Works continues to assist partner agencies as Disaster Service Workers.
+During this quarter, one public information officer is assisting at the County Emergency Operations Center, six Public Works personnel are assisting Public Health as COVID-19 contact tracers, and ten Public works personnel have been assigned to the Los Angeles County Drive-Thru Food Giveaway.
+Additionally, 547 Public Works personnel assisted as poll workers for the 2020 General Election.

-http://pw.lacounty.gov/ Emergency Management 55
+http://pw.lacounty.gov/ Emergency Management 57